floesche/FlyFlix/README.md

 The client is implemented as a javascript application inside a HTML website.
 The application runs in most modern web browsers, although we recommend [Firefox](https://en.wikipedia.org/wiki/Firefox) or [Chromium](https://en.wikipedia.org/wiki/Chromium_(web_browser)), which are available on most platforms from Linux, to iOS, macOS, BSDs, Windows, and Android.
 The client application is delivered through the Server on an experiment-specific URL.

+The FlyFlix client uses two external libraries, [Socket.IO](https://socket.io/) and [Three.js](https://threejs.org/).
+Recent versions of both libraries are part of this repository and are locally delivered through the Flask web server.
+They can be found in the `static/vendor` directory.
+You might want to check if more recent versions are available since they might improve performance and fix bugs.

+An example application that uses the Three.js library is delivered through the `templates/three-container-bars.html` file and implemented in the `static/bars.js` file.